oscailte-mc/discipline/spec/proposal.md

 - Notifications for on-duty staff

-Staff members (identified by role, context or permission) will be notified if users sharing an IP address join, and if another username tries to join from the same IP as a punished player in order to detect punishment evasion early.
+Staff members (identified by role, context, or permission) will be notified if users sharing an IP address join, and if another username tries to join from the same IP as a punished player in order to detect punishment evasion early.
 It should be possible to outright prevent it by default.

 - Support for Egress

-Nothing is more fun than looking at pretty graphs, and for that we're going to try to create hooks for the likes of Grafana, so you can have all the pretty graphs you could ever want.
+Nothing is more fun than looking at pretty graphs, and for that, we're going to try to create hooks for the likes of Grafana, so you can have all the pretty graphs you could ever want.

 - SQL and NoSQL support

-We will provide support for several types of database, SQLLite will be used by default however it is HIGHLY recommended that a proper database server is utilised such as Postgres, or MariaDB.
+We will provide support for several types of databases, SQLLite will be used by default however it is HIGHLY recommended that a proper database server is utilised such as Postgres, or MariaDB.
 Support for MongoDB is being considered as well.

 - Rollbacks

-In the event of questionable action by a particular member of staff, comprimised accounts, etc it will be possible to rollback the actions of a particular member of staff over a time period, as well as the revokation of related tokens, for use in the web-panel.
+In the event of questionable action by a particular member of staff, compromised accounts, etc it will be possible to roll back the actions of a particular member of staff over a time period, as well as the revocation of related tokens, for use in the web-panel.

 - Customizable disconnect messages